Skip to main content

 40%

-• The user interface is clunky and unintuitive, making basic tasks frustrating.
+• The user interface is clunky and unintuitive, making basic tasks overly complicated and frustrating.

-• The game suffers from performance issues, with long turn times and occasional crashes.
+• The game suffers from performance issues, with long turn times and crashes, especially in late-game scenarios.

-• Many features feel incomplete or poorly explained, leading to confusion for new players.
+• Many mechanics are poorly explained or missing documentation, leading to confusion for new players.

 • gameplay

-The gameplay of "Sword of the Stars II" has received mixed reviews, with many players criticizing its overcomplicated mechanics, clunky interface, and lack of clear tutorials, which detract from the experience compared to its predecessor.
-While some appreciate the depth and variety of new mechanics and factions, others find the game tedious and frustrating due to slow pacing and frequent crashes.
-Overall, the game is seen as a significant departure from the charm and simplicity of the original, making it less accessible for new players.
+The gameplay of "Sword of the Stars II" has received mixed reviews, with many players criticizing its overcomplicated mechanics, clunky interface, and lack of clear documentation, which detracts from the overall experience.
+While some appreciate the depth and variety of gameplay options, others find the game tedious and frustrating due to slow pacing and frequent crashes.
+Overall, the game seems to struggle with balancing complexity and accessibility, leaving many fans of the original feeling disappointed.

 • “The gameplay evolved from the first one and it keeps me addicted for nights and nights.”